 CMiC is a purpose-built construction management software designed for construction companies.
 Unlike Acumatica or Sage Intacct which were born in the cloud, CMiC is migrating its legacy platform to the cloud.

 CMiC supports construction accounting, job codes, percentage of completion accounting, and union payroll needs.
-They also have many features such as project submittal, collaboration on RFPs, estimation, etc. By contrast, other software would require ProCore for their operational needs.
+They also have many features such as project submittal, collaboration on RFPs, estimation, etc. By contrast, other software would require systems such as ProCore for their operational needs.

-While CMiC primary target market includes SMBs, it has been able to acquire some larger customers with more than 3,000 employees.
-That said, CMiC overall revenue share in the construction space is still much smaller than other bigger competitors such as Deltek and Trimble.
-For these reasons, CMiC lands at #10 on our list of top 10 construction ERP systems.
+While CMiC’s primary target market includes SMBs, it has been able to acquire some larger customers with more than 3,000 employees.
+That said, CMiC’s overall revenue share in the construction space is still much smaller than other bigger competitors such as Deltek and Trimble.
+For these reasons, there is no change in the CMiC’s rank this year and still maintains the rank at #10 on our list of top 10 construction ERP systems.

 Like CMiC, Viewpoint is also a legacy vendor in the construction space.
-After its acquisition by Trimble, now they can offer much deeper construction management functionality.
+After its acquisition by Trimble, it can offer much deeper construction management functionality.
 However, while they have made efforts to move their legacy codebase to the cloud, most of the screens still have a very on-prem appearance.

-Like CMiC, Viewpoint can support the majority of the needs of your construction business, including construction management, estimating, construction finance, equipment management, etc. Viewpoint’s revenue share is much larger than CMiC in the construction space but lower than Deltek.
+Like CMiC, Viewpoint can support the majority of the needs of your construction business, including construction management, estimating, construction finance, equipment management, etc. Viewpoint’s revenue share is much larger than CMiC’s in the construction space but lower than Deltek’s.
 Its recent valuation during its sale to Trimble was $1.2 billion.
-For these reasons, Viewpoint lands at #9 on our list of top 10 construction ERP systems.
+For these reasons, there is no change in Viewpoint’s rank this year and still maintains the rank at #9 on our list of top 10 construction ERP systems.